liferay/liferay-central-test-2/CONTRIBUTING.markdown

 and engage them as you contribute to the areas they maintain.

 As you have ideas for features you want to implement, follow the contribution steps outlined in the sections, below.
 For more details on specific steps, and to get a deeper understanding of Liferay in general, make sure to read Liferay's Official [User Guide](http://www.liferay.com/documentation/liferay-portal/6.1/user-guide) and [Development Guide](http://www.liferay.com/documentation/liferay-portal/6.1/development).
 These guides contain extensive explanations, examples, and reference material that you will use over and over again.

 Also, check out Liferay's extensive Wiki, including its articles on [Understanding and Improving Liferay](http://www.liferay.com/community/wiki/-/wiki/tag/understanding+and+improving+liferay).
-Lastly, visit the links listed in *Additional Resources* section, below.
+Lastly, visit the links listed in the *Additional Resources* section, below.

 ## Getting Started